 - Check in with your competition to identify those keyword terms that they are using for SEO

-Keywords are the foundation for on-page SEO and organic search.
+Always remember, keywords are the foundation for on-page SEO and organic search.
 If you want to rank well and remain visible, remember to check in with your keywords to make sure they are working for you.